cvanglee/burger/README.md

 ### Initial Configuration

-Before starting development of this application, we needed npm install .
+Before starting development of this application, I needed to npm install express and express-handlebars.
+I needed to create the database in mysql too.

 ## Running the tests